 The International Development Association (IDA) helps the world’s poorest countries with knowledge and financing to achieve their development goals.
 IDA recognizes the challenges faced by the countries that host significant refugee populations while pursuing their own development objectives.
 The Window for Host Communities and Refugees (WHR) helps eligible host countries create meaningful medium- to long-term development opportunities and sustainable solutions for refugees and host populations.
 Here are 10 things to know about the WHR:

-- The number of refugees living in IDA countries has increased from 8.9 million in 2017 to 9.5 million in 2020.
+- The number of refugees living in IDA countries has increased from 9.5 million in 2020 to 11.9 million in 2024, with approximately 49 percent residing in fragile and conflict-affected countries.
 A surge in violent conflict since 2010, in addition to other stressors like climate change, has led to historically high levels of forced displacement around the world.

 - WHR resources have grown in IDA20.
 Under IDA20, WHR received a total envelope of US$2.4 billion, an increase from US$2.2 billion under IDA19 and US$2 billion under IDA18.